aishaprograms/Lively/README.md

 * Sublime text

 ## Walk throughs of code
-index.html has all the code for the questionnaire forms and info sections. eatapp.js uses the firebase database JSON to populate the "Eat" section info cards and Edamam.API with Ajax calls to populate the recipe cards moveapp.js uses YouTube.API with paramaters including channel IDs, search terms, and strict safe search to embed a video in the "Move" section foods.json is the JSON which contains the name, info, and img of each ood item effects.js dynamically alters the website and initializes dynamic elements style.css customizes the website on top of the CSS framework provided by Materialize
+index.html has all the code for the questionnaire forms and info sections eatapp.js uses the firebase database JSON to populate the "Eat" section info cards and Edamam.API with Ajax calls to populate the recipe cards moveapp.js uses YouTube.API with paramaters including channel IDs, search terms, and strict safe search to embed a video in the "Move" section foods.json is the JSON which contains the name, info, and img of each food item effects.js dynamically alters the website and initializes dynamic elements style.css customizes the website on top of the CSS framework provided by Materialize